Enjoy a round of Disc Golf at Abrams Park in Ridgefield, Washington!

-The course features paver tee pads and Discatcher targets.
+The course features paver tee pads, signs, and Discatcher targets.
 The course is heavily wooded and fern plants cover the ground off of the paths.
 Paths can be muddy during the rainy season.

 Park rules apply to the disc golf course.
 Park hours are from 7am to 9pm and there are no fees to play disc golf in the park during regular park hours.

 Be respectful of other users in the park navigating the walking trails.
 Do not throw toward other park users, wait until the path is clear to throw your disc.

 Please respect the natural setting of this park and the habitat areas.
 Use the paved pathways at all times to get from tees and greens.
 Avoid cutting through shrub or wooded areas as much as possible.

 Disc golf is played much like golf.
 Instead of a ball and clubs, though, players use a flying disc or Frisbee®.
 The sport was formalized in the 1970s and shares with golf the object of completing each hole in the fewest strokes (or, in the case of disc golf, fewest throws).

 A golf disc is thrown from a tee area to a target, which is the “hole.”
 The hole can be one of a number of disc golf targets; the most common is an elevated metal basket.
 As a player progresses down the fairway, he or she must make each consecutive throw from the spot where the previous throw landed.
 The trees, shrubs, and terrain changes located in and around the fairways provide challenging obstacles for the golfer.
 Finally, the “putt” lands in the basket and the hole is completed.

 - Disc Golf Discs – Beginner packs typically include a driver, a mid-range, and a putter.